-Egypt’s ICT Minister officially inaugurates IGT Solutions’ new office in Cairo
+Egypt’s ICT Minister officially inaugurates IGT solutions’ new office in Cairo

 IGT Solutions entered the Egyptian market in 2022 and currently operates a multilingual service center providing support in over eight languages, including English, Spanish, French, and German.
 The company plans to grow its local workforce from 450 to 2,000 professionals by 2027.

 “Egypt continues to attract top-tier outsourcing investments thanks to its cost-effectiveness, skilled workforce, and modern infrastructure,” noted Eng.
 Ahmed El-Zaher, CEO of ITIDA.
-He emphasized that the agency proudly supports companies like IGT Solutions in scaling regional operations from Egypt and contributing to the growth of the digital economy.
+He emphasized that the agency proudly supports companies like IGT Solutions in scaling global operations from Egypt and contributing to the growth of the local digital economy and Egypt’s thriving offshoring industry.

 “This expansion reflects the growing confidence in Egypt’s strategic position as a regional outsourcing hub,” El-Zaher added, highlighting Egypt’s competitive edge in multilingual talent, advanced infrastructure, and favorable operating costs.